Currently valid general orders / ordinances

-The sale of non-food products in food retailing that are not classified as daily necessities may also be restricted and may not be expanded under any circumstances.
+The sale of non-food products in the food retail trade, which are not to be allocated to daily needs, can also be restricted and may not be expanded under any circumstances.

-The city of Jena has a general ban on the sale of open alcoholic beverages..
-This applies to restaurants as well as mixed pubs with retail trade or other establishments.
+The serving of alcohol in public spaces is prohibited.
+This applies to restaurants as well as to mixed establishments of the licensed trade with retail trade or other establishments.